adeelahmedkhanabbasi/IBA_Trans/README.md

-# IBA_Trans: Inductive Bias Aware Transformer with Multi-Scale Convolutional Enhancement for Multi-Modal Glioma Grading
+# IBA_Trans: Inductive Bias Aware Transformer with Multi-Scale Convolutional Enhancement for Multi-Modal Glioma Grading.
+Code will be available after publication.